Timothy-Dement/ContinuousDeployment/README.md

 ** add htmlpublisher plugin info

-## Automated Commit Generation - Commit fuzzer (Sourabh Saha and Timothy Dement)
+## Automated Commit Generation - Commit fuzzer

 One of the challenges that we faced was the difference between `git reset` and `git revert`.
 `git reset` removes all the modifications done as per the latest commit and leaves no trace that the commit existed in the first place.